2hdddg/zenway/README.md

         color = "#1c1b19",
         radius = 5,
         border = { width = 2, color = '#10101080' },
+        tag = "id",
     }
 end
 ```

 The widgets will be rendered with time aligned to the left with the keyboard rendered
 below as specified by the direction = "column".

+The keyboard widget also specifies two other Lua functions in on_click and on_wheel.
+Those are invoked
+when user mouse clicks or wheels on widget.
+The render function specifies a tag, if the user clicks in
+that part of the widget, the tag will be the first argument to the event handler.

 # How to build